SIMEXP/niak/niak_installation.md

 in that terminal.

-Note that we do not have a procedure to run the octave gui on OSX yet (comming soon!).
+Note that we do not have a procedure to run the octave gui on OSX yet.
+You can use jupyter notebooks as an alternative (see below).
 Also, on OSX, your data input and output has to be under `/Users`, which is the case for `$HOME = /User/your_name`.
 (Have a look [here](http://stackoverflow.com/questions/26348353/mount-volume-to-docker-image-on-osx), if you really need to access data from other places)

-# Running NIAK in a Jypiter notebook
+# NIAK in a Jypiter notebook

 After a succefull docker installation, niak can be controlled throught a Jypiter notebook.
 It is presently available in the beta release of the niak-boss docker image.
 You can run: